نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

 Methodology: To analyze the results, we employ a dynamic stochastic general equilibrium (DSGE) model that incorporates heterogeneity in the household sector.
-"This sector includes three types of households: savers, borrowers with high LTV, and borrowers with low LTV ratios.
-This classification helps in investigating the distributional effects.
-The loan provided to the first borrower is based on a proportion of their housing value, while for the second borrower, it is a proportion of their income.
-The rest of the model includes producers of intermediate and final goods in both the non-housing sector and the housing sector, as well as commercial banks, government, the central bank, and the macro-prudential authority.
+This sector includes three types of households: savers, borrowers with high LTV, and borrowers with low LTV ratios.
+This classification helps to investigate the distributional effects.
+The loan provided to the first borrower is based on a proportion of the housing value, while it is a proportion of the income for the second borrower.
+The rest of the model includes producers of intermediate and final goods in both of the non-housing sector and the housing sector, as well as commercial banks, government, the central bank, and the macro-prudential authority.
 Banks collect deposits from saver households and provide loans to borrower households and firms based on their (LTV) ratios.
 They maximize their profit to determine the interest rates for deposits and loans in terms of the interest rate set by the central bank.
 The central bank employs a Taylor rule to determine the interest rate in terms of the inflation gap and the production gap.
 Finally, the macro-prudential authority determines LTV ratios in relation to the credit gap and the production gap.
 In this model, these tools exhibit countercyclical behavior to mitigate the reinforcing feedback between credit supply and economic booms.
-We used data from Iran's economy for the period 1989-2021.
+We used the data from Iran's economy for the period 1989-2021.

 کلیدواژهها [English]